 Can my application be denied?

 Both SSI and SSDI applications can be denied for a variety of reasons.
-If you receive a denial, it is essential that you contact a disability attorney as soon as you can.
+If you receive a denial, it is essential that you contact an Orange County social security disability lawyer as soon as you can.
 An attorney can review your reasons for denial and determine the best course of action for your appeal.
-Many people have to appeal to begin receiving SSI or SSDI benefits, so never give up if you receive a denial.
+Many people must appeal to begin receiving SSI or SSDI benefits, so never give up if you receive a denial.